Pentax K-1 II vs Sony A7S

 Studio photographers will appreciate that the Pentax K-1 II (unlike the A7S) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The K-1 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the A7S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Pentax K-1 II and the Sony A7S?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.